 Entity Analytics automatically develops timelines of security incidents.
-Unlike competitive solutions, Exabeam timelines track lateral movement without the manual steps.
-Timelines detail what happened during an incident and identify behavioral context to determine if the activity was normal — reducing the manual efforts of your SOC as they gather evidence for their investigation.
+Unlike competitive UEBA solutions, Exabeam Smart Timelines track lateral movement without the manual steps.
+Smart Timelines detail what happened during an incident and identify behavioral context to determine if the activity was normal — reducing the manual efforts of your SOC as they gather evidence for their investigation.

 End-to-End Network Visibility

-Whether monitoring a LAN or assets from a power grid, SOCs view data from many security solutions that when viewed in isolation appear benign.
-Exabeam analyzes logs from various sources including VPN, cloud applications, email services, firewalls, NetFlow, and other specific IoT sensors.
-Machine learning and behavioral modeling analyze the input from all these sources, detecting complex threats that would otherwise go undetected.
+Whether monitoring a LAN or assets from a power grid, data viewed in isolation can appear benign.
+Exabeam combines and analyzes logs from various sources including VPN, cloud applications, email services, firewalls, NetFlow, and other specific IoT sensors.
+Machine learning and behavioral modeling that underpin our UEBA solution are then used to detect complex threats that would otherwise go undetected.

 Automatic IP Mapping

 In most IT environments machines are dynamically assigned IP addresses by DHCP.
 If an incident occurs, security teams must match which assets correlate with the targeted addresses.
 This can be a tedious, manual process.
 Entity Analytics not only performs IP association on current addresses, but also all past DHCP IP addressing over time.

 Rule And Signature-Free Detection